 Cost: Children 13 and under $5 or $3 with unwrapped new toy or food donation, children 14 and up and adults $8 or $5 with unwrapped toy or food donation.
 Children 5 and under free.
 Donations will be given to local food pantries and area churches.
 Dress Warmly and bring your Smiles!

 The Santa Train has been running for over 40 years along the Hocking Valley River and is a very popular and affordable option.
 (Nelsonville, Ohio – 1 hour from Columbus)

-2019 Dates: Trains begin Saturday, November 30 and continue each Saturday and Sunday through Sunday, December 22.
-Two trains depart the Nelsonville Depot round-trip to East Logan each Saturday and Sunday at 11:00 a.m. and 2:00 p.m.
-There is also an evening departure time of 6:00 p.m. on November 30th, December 6th,7th, 13th, 20th and 21nd.
+2020 Dates: Trains begin Saturday, November 28 and continue each Friday – Sunday through December 20, 2020.
+Trains depart the Nelsonville Depot round-trip to East Logan on Fridays at 6 p.m., Saturdays at 11 am, 2 pm, and 6 pm, and Sundays 11 am and 2 pm. each Saturday and Sunday at 11:00 a.m. and 2:00 p.m.
+Tickets are on sale now!

 Length: Round trip takes 2 hours

 Features: Santa gets on board the train and visits with each child as the train traverses the historic Hocking River Valley.
 Each coach is decorated, heated, Christmas music plays throughout the train over the audio system, and after Santa’s visit, each child receives a special candy cane treat!
 Don’t forget Christmas lists to share with Santa!
 Outside food and drink are permitted, but there are no restrooms on the train.
 First come, first served seating; arrive early for boarding.

 Cost: Admission is $21 adults, $17 seniors and $16 ages 3-12.
 Trips typically sell out.

 NORTH POLE EXPRESS at LM&M Railroad